-Life after divorce or separation requires many adjustments.
+Life after a divorce or separation requires many adjustments.
 One big one?
-Living alone.
+Learning to live alone again.
 After my separation, I texted my older cousin for words of advice.
-He survived a divorce, lived on his own for a while, and is now happily remarried.
-While discussing my pending move to a new place and the fact that, now, I live alone, he made one particular comment that stuck in my brain until moving day: “Living alone seems exciting at first, but you won’t know how you’ll handle it until that first night alone after you move in, lock the door for the night, and get into bed.
+He’d survived a divorce, lived on his own for a while, and is now happily remarried.
+While discussing my pending move to a new place, we talked about how to readjust to living alone, and the loneliness that can strike.
+He made one particular comment that stuck in my brain until moving day: “Living alone seems exciting at first, but you won’t know how you’ll handle it until that first night alone after you move in, lock the door for the night, and get into bed.
 That’s when it will all hit you.”

 He was almost right.
 My first night alone after my separation didn’t involve lying awake in bed because I didn’t go to bed.
 Living alone after an extended period of cohabitation is an exciting but scary life adjustment.
 A man will learn a lot about himself in just a short period of time.
 For some newly separated or divorced men, the transition will be an easy one; for others, it might take months before a new place actually feels like home.
 It took me some time to adjust, but I eventually got there.
 Here are some tips for living alone after a divorce or separation to make the sudden life change a little less uncomfortable.